LabMaps#

 Few things about the generated graph:

-• Authors are represented with their initials unless some picture url is provided (implicitly or explictly).
+• Authors are represented with their initials unless some picture url is provided (implicitly or explicitly).

 • Comets are singletons (authors with no co-publications with the other nodes).
 They are hidden by default.
-For example, if you only show the moons, Bernard becomes a comet and is hidden.
+For example, if you only show the moons / usual suspects, Bernard becomes a comet and is hidden.

 • You can hover an author to get her name.
 If you click, you have a modal with the list of publications.